 1 Week In Japan Itinerary

 Just covering the other itinerary options out there in case you are looking for a shorter or longer time, or just curious.

 As mentioned in the beginning if you are wondering the best way to spend a week in Japan then just follow the first 1 week of this 2 week Japan itinerary.

-That will give you the best options for the shower time in order to get the best of Japan.
+That will give you the best options for the shorter time in order to get the best in Japan.

 Again do the first week in the Japan itinerary here but then add on Hiroshima and Matsuyama only instead of the Kyushu part.

 Japan Itinerary – 3 Weeks

 Add on another region entirely if you have 21 days in Japan.